 The student is introduced to analog and digital process control systems.
-The student is also introduced to process control techniques commonly found in industrial processes used to maintain control process variables.
-The student gains knowledge and experience in the design and selection of equipment used in troubleshooting control loops on actual equipment in the lab.
+The student is also introduced to process control techniques commonly found in industrial processes used to maintain control of process variables.
+The student

-ILT 216 INDUSTRIAL ROBOTICS (3T) 3 credits PREREQUISITE: ELT 108 and ELT 109
+ILT 235 PRINCIPLES OF ROBOTIC SYSTEMS (3T) PREREQUISITE: ELT 108 and ELT 109 COREQUISITE: ILT 236

-COREQUISITE: ILT 217